Purr Podcast Guests & Episodes

 Bobis-Villagrá D, Rossanese M, Murgia D, et al. Feline sialocoele: clinical presentation, treatment and outcome in 19 cases.
 J Feline Med Surg.
 2021 Sep 20:1098612X211046197.
 Open access: https://journals.sagepub.com/doi/full/10.1177/1098612×211046197

-In this episode, Drs.
-Jolle and Susan discuss a litterbox that uses AI to record data on your cat and an app that claims to analyze your cat’s face to determine if it is in pain.
+In this episode, Dr. Jolle and Dr. Susan discuss a litterbox that uses AI to record data on your cat and an app that claims to analyze your cat’s face to determine if it is in pain.
 The internet of things has arrived for your cat!
 Will these gadgets help veterinarians and cat owners?
 Time will tell.

-In episode 128, Drs.
-Jolle and Susan discuss an interesting case that is being treated by Dr. Susan’s team.
+In episode 128, Dr. Jolle and Dr. Susan discuss an interesting case that is being treated by Dr. Susan’s team.
 A cat with chronic diarrhea is now presented for straining in the litter box.
 Radiographs reveal a hernia!
 We discuss inguinal hernias in cats – how to manage and treat them.

 >> Listen to episode 126